kasthurie/AirbnbSoen499/README.md

 # Proposal

 ## Abstract
 Airbnb is an online rental marketplace that gained a huge popularity over the years.
 In this paper, we will try to predict the price of Airbnb listings in New York city.
 We will describe this idea and its aspects in more detail such as how different neighborhoods, availability and other features can have an impact on the pricing of different types of rental properties in Airbnb.
 A dataset from Kaggle will be used for the data analysis.
-Then, the technologies used will be described.
+Then, we will implement regression and random forest algorithms and discuss the results.

 ## 1. Introduction
 <b> 1.1 Context</b><br/>